vboursinos/model-catalog-test/README.md

 2. model-catalog-dto

    DTO stands for Data Transfer Object.
-The model-catalog-dto layer includes classes that carry data between processes in order to reduce the number of method calls.
+The model-catalog-dto layer includes classes that carry data between different layers inside the application.
 These DTOs are used to aggregate values.

 3. model-catalog-dto-entity-mapper